dottjt/plastic/other/unused/03-family-unused.md

 I'd never quite seen a guava tree so striking before, brooding in it's dendrils which bore the fruits of the Cordilleras.
 A great monstrous shrub which shimmered upon the leaves of the tiny mandarin tree suffocating adjacent near the spralling gather of bamboo.
 It was like witnessing

+slather and pre-historic

+# part-2

+ as a gentle introduction to the world of shadows.

+along with mi with thousands of other neglected children,

+Playful funbags for our deluded femininity to simulate, in an online community of neglected children with extremist ideals.